dev-academy-programme/orientation---Archived/tools/git-and-github/README.md

 Most of the time when you interact with your project, the complexity is hidden so that you won't even know it is there until you need to interact with it.
 Git has a set of tools to review your project history - For example, providing you the ability to view or filter the full list of commits, or even switch what version your project is currently displaying.
 Want to go take a look at what your project looked like this time last week, last month, last year?
 Git will let you do all of those things and more, often with just one command.

-## Words people talk about when they talk about Git
+## Words people use when they talk about Git
 *Shared via [Readwrite.com](http://readwrite.com/2013/09/30/understanding-gitHub-a-journey-for-beginners-part-1)*

 `Command Line:` The computer program we use to input Git commands.
 On a Mac, it’s called Terminal.
 On a PC, it’s a non-native program that you download when you download Git for the first time.
 In both cases, you type text-based commands, known as prompts, into the screen, instead of using a mouse.